After introducing a team to accessibility, someone (often a product owner) asks you to “define accessible.”

 Adding acceptance criteria to stories prior to development will help teams deploy accessible features from the beginning.

-Story level acceptance criteria don’t cover page level testing procedures that that require thoughtful contextual thinking.
-That must be established in a more general document.
+Story level acceptance criteria don’t cover page level testing procedures requiring thoughtful contextual thinkin which must be established in a more general document.

-For example, a perfectly accessible checkbox can appear in a web page that has an empty or nonsensical page
+For example, a perfectly accessible checkbox can appear in a web page with an empty or nonsensical page

 <title> attribute, meaning the checkbox loses context.